mercadopago/devsite-docs/guides/online-payments/subscriptions/integration.en.md

 > Do you have questions about what a plan or other concept is?
 Keep the <a href="https://www.mercadopago[FAKER][URL][DOMAIN]/developers/es/guides/online-payments/subscriptions/introduction" target="_blank">key concepts</a> handy to review them when needed.

-## Subscriptions with a plan associated
+## Subscriptions with an associated plan

 If you want to use a subscription with an associated plan, you must first create a plan.